-Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations and arises principally from the Company's cash.
+Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations and arises principally from the Company's cash and accounts receivable.
 At present, the Company holds its cash in Canadian rated financial institutions and will only consider investment of excess cash in highly rated government and corporate debt securities or guaranteed certificates from Canadian chartered banks.
 The Company has established guidelines, including diversification, credit ratings and maturities, to ensure safety and liquidity of its cash.
-At February 28, 2022, the Company's maximum exposure to credit risk is the carrying value of its financial assets.
+Over 64% of the Company's trade accounts receivable balance at May 31, 2022 is due from a governmental agency or from the Company's equity investee, 3PL.
+The Company does not have a history of inability to collect on its trade accounts receivable and all balances due at May 31, 2022, are considered collectible.
+At May 31, 2022, the Company's maximum exposure to credit risk is the carrying value of its financial assets.